iosadchiy/bucketer/README.md

 configure not only average number of numbers per bucket but aslo the spread.

-Algorithmic complexity is O(n) since we traverse the array only once.

 Avg number of items per bucket gets closer to set parameter value with the increase of (total_items / avg_items_per_bucket) ratio.

-Note that buckets in the ouput don't necessarily go in the same order they were created (no requirement for that provided)

-No error handling provided: it's up to the user to ensure that input file exists and he's not recommended to enter 0 as average number of items value.
+No error handling provided: it's up to the user to ensure that input file exists and contains valid json and he's not recommended to enter 0 as average number of items value.

 Task description